kirkpsmith/rfb-dev-kit/docs/separator_sheet.md

 ![](images/photopaper.jpg)

-This is good enough separator material to get started, though a real batter separator like Daramic is preferred (but hard to obtain).
+This is good enough separator material to get started, though a real battery separator like Daramic is preferred (but hard to obtain).